shafiuzzaman-md/CS130A_Summer2022/README.md

     2. Others, 8%

 3. Programming Assignments (PA): 25%
-    - PA with best score, 15% and PA with lower score 10%
+    - PA with best score 15% and others 10%
     - Randomely picked 50% of the students will be asked to come for a code review session.
     - Each PA will be comprised of multiple problems (may have bonus and optional problems)